itsshaliniS/Fraud_Detection_Insights/README.md

-# Lending Club Case Study
+# Fraud Detection Case Study
 > This case study aims to find the patterns and variables related to Defaulters, based on the Lending Club loan dataset.
 Defaulters pose a significant loss to the financial institutions, Lending Club in our case, with this study we aim to help them mitigate the loss.

 ## Table of Contents